 Last week I mentioned that with .Net Core 2.0 we got something that makes my jaw drop.
 This “little” feature that made me feel slightly uncomfortable is Razor Pages.
 In this post, I will show you what it really is or, in fact, what it is not 😊 and if we should be afraid of it.
 Continue Reading

 This is the third article in the series of the last Microsoft releases and this time I will focus on Visual Studio update – labeled ‘15.3’.
 I am usually easily pleased with most of the Microsoft IDE features so forgive me all of my ‘ohhh’ but I really love all this changes 😉.

-At Monday, we have a highly anticipated release – .Net Core 2.0 !
+At Monday, we had a highly anticipated release – .Net Core 2.0 !
 If it is not enough, we also got a new version of Visual Studio 2017 – update 15.3 (and I will write about it in the nearest feature).
 So now, I will try to show you the most interesting features of the youngest .Net kid.
 Continue Reading

 When I started learning .Net Core some time ago I was constantly encountering a ‘.Net Standard’.
 I knew what it means and that it is (somehow 😉 ) important for me but didn’t really care about it.
 It’s just the standard, right?
 Who would care about it, when there is so many new things to discover (yep, I was an ignorant!).
 I changed my mind the last week – when the .Net Standard 2.0 was finally released.